Death of a President (2006 film): Music

 The film score was composed and conducted by Richard Harvey.
 Sound effects and music elements were mixed by Alex Riordan.

 Director's notes

-The film's director, Gabriel Range, noted that the film is not "a leftist jeremiad" and further said:
+The film's director, Gabriel Range, stated that the film was not "a leftist jeremiad" and further said:

 The purpose of the film was not to imagine how the world stage would reset with the assassination of George Bush.
 The intent of the film is really to use the assassination of President Bush as a dramatic device—using the future as an allegory to comment on the past. [....]
 If people go to the cinema expecting to have some great moment of catharsis watching the president being shot, I suspect they're in for a pretty big surprise.
 I think that anyone who's expecting this to be a liberal wet dream is in for quite a shock ...
 It was very important that the film was not a political rant.
 It was not just a condemnation or polemic because I think that polemics are easy to dismiss.